Background pattern

 Cyclic treatment:

-Take half or 1 tablet of Estradiol Meriestra once a day for 21 days (3 weeks), followed by a 7-day break.
+Take half or 1 tablet of Estradiol Meriestra per day for 21 days (3 weeks), followed by a 7-day break.

-Generally, your doctor will also prescribe a treatment with a hormone called progestogen.
-You should take the progestogen tablets during the last 12-14 days of the 21-day estrogen cycle.
-In the fourth week, when you are not taking any medication, you will not take progestogen either.
-During the break from treatment, you may experience withdrawal bleeding (menstruation).
+Usually, your doctor will also prescribe a treatment with a hormone called progestogens.
+You should take progestogen tablets during the last 12-14 days of the 21-day estrogen cycle.
+During the fourth week, when you are not taking any medication, you will also not take progestogens.
+During the time you are taking a break from treatment, you may experience withdrawal bleeding (menstruation).

 Continuous treatment: